Matt-Caspermeyer/H3B/README.md

 Notes:
 ------

-1. This mod was developed using the Gamer's Gate V1.7 version of King's Bounty: The Legend.
+1. This mod was developed using the Gamer's Gate V1.7 (Build 35,396) version of King's Bounty: The Legend.
+  a.
+If you have a different version of the game, then it is possible that not all features of the mod will work.
+  b.
+For example, I also have the GoG version of the game and it is V1.7 (Build 35,234) and:
+    i.
+There is a bug with the Game.LocType LUA Library function that causes LUA execution stop due to some internal error.
+All features that use LUA scripts to implement location logic has been commented out to prevent the game from crashing / having problems. ii.
+It does not support the damage hint displays for the Spirit abilities that I added in Beta 2013-12-25 and later versions of this mod. iii.
+Please email the company you got Build 35,234 from and request they update to Build 35,396.
 2. I have not tried it with other versions.
 3. This mod uses the English localizations using both the "eng_" and "en_" prefixes for the localization files.
   a.
 As mentioned above, only one of those files is needed to play the game.